NPTE-PTA

 Pain that’s worse when bending or straightening your leg

-Pain that’s worse when sitting for long periods or using stairs
+Pain that’s worse when sitting for long periods or going up or down stairs

 Tenderness on the front of the knee